Signs of Low Testosterone in Men Q&A

 While many things can occur with low testosterone levels, it can also happen with no apparent symptoms.
 In such cases, hypogonadism is often revealed and diagnosed through routine blood work, but treatment is not always necessary.

 If you are dealing with low testosterone levels, there are several ways to increase testosterone production, ranging from natural options and lifestyle changes to medical treatments and therapies.
 For individuals with low testosterone levels who are not experiencing any adverse symptoms, your doctor may not recommend any treatment.
 That said, it is still a good idea to monitor your condition should any adverse symptoms develop, necessitating treatment in the future.
 At American Male Medical, we recommend a combination of medical treatments and healthy lifestyle choices to boost testosterone levels if hypogonadism is negatively impacting your life.

 As far as medical treatments go, we are happy to provide hormone replacement therapy (HRT) at American Male Medical, also known as testosterone replacement therapy (TRT), to patients who are dealing with the difficulties of low testosterone levels.
-HRT can be administered in several different ways, such as injections or topical creams, depending on the condition severity.
+Depending on the severity of the condition, HRT can be administered in several ways, such as injections or topical creams.
 Hormone replacement therapy helps with managing and increasing testosterone production for patients with low testosterone levels.
-Our doctors determine the precise amount of testosterone to be administered for each patient by considering your individual needs and adhering to the Endocrine Society’s HRT guidelines.
+Our doctors determine the precise amount of testosterone to be administered to each patient by considering your individual needs and adhering to the Endocrine Society’s HRT guidelines.

 Testosterone loss is a natural product of aging, as most men will gradually experience decreased testosterone levels once they are in their 30s an average of one percent per year.
 However, low testosterone levels or hypogonadism can also be caused by several other factors, including the following:

 • Certain medications

 • High prolactin levels